Skip to Content

 • Your fears for the future

-If you or a loved one sustained a brain injury in an accident, our Seattle brain injury attorneys are standing by ready to guide you through the legal process.
+If you or a loved one sustained a brain injury in an accident, our Kirkland brain injury attorneys are standing by ready to guide you through the legal process.
 Contact Kornfeld Law at (425) 657-5255 to speak with our head attorney, Rob Kornfeld, for free today.